Visigothic script

-The script, which exists in book-hand and cursive versions, was used from approximately the late seventh century until the thirteenth century, mostly in Visigothic Iberia but also somewhat in southern France.
+The script, which exists in book-hand and cursive versions, was used from approximately the late seventh century until the thirteenth century, mostly in Visigothic Iberia but also somewhat in the Catalan kingdom in current southern France.
 It was perfected in the 9th–11th centuries and declined afterwards.
-It developed from uncial script, and shares many features of uncial, especially an uncial form of the letter g.
+It developed from the late Roman cursive, uncial and half-uncial scripts, and shares many features of uncial, especially the form of the letter g.

 Other features of the script include an open-top a (very similar to the letter u), similar shapes for the letters r and s, and a long letter i resembling the modern letter l.
 There are two forms of the letter d, one with a straight vertical ascender and another with an ascender slanting towards the left.
 The top stroke of the letter t, by itself, has a hook curving to the left; t also has a number of other forms when used in ligatures, and there are two different ligatures for the two sounds of ti (“hard” or unassibilated and "soft" or sibilated) as spoken in Hispano-Latin during this period.
 The letters e and r also have many different forms when written in ligature.
 Of particular interest is the special Visigothic z ꝣ, which, after adoption into Carolingian handwriting, eventually transformed into the c-cedilla ç.

-From the standard script, a capital-letter display script was developed, with long slender forms.
+A capital-letter display script was developed from the standard script, with long slender forms.
 There was also a cursive form that was used for charters and non-religious writings, which had northern ("Leonese") and southern ("Mozarabic") forms.
 The Leonese cursive was used in the Christian north, and the Mozarabic was used by Christians living in the Muslim south.
 The cursive forms were probably influenced by Roman cursive, brought to Iberia from North Africa.

 Visigothic script has many similarities with Beneventan script and Merovingian script.